Allessyer/awesome-kaz-datasets/README.md

 # awesome-kaz-datasets
-Datasets in kazakh language for different tasks.
+The collection of kazakh datasets for different tasks.

 ## Text - NLP/LLM